fiduswriter/diffDOM/README.md

   });
 ```

-Additionally, the _pre_ hooks allow you to shortcircuit the standard behaviour of the diff by returning 'true' from this callback.
-This will cause the diffApply functions to return prematurely, skipping their standard behaviour.
+Additionally, the _pre_ hooks allow you to shortcircuit the standard behaviour of the diff by returning `true` from this callback.
+This will cause the `diffApply` functions to return prematurely, skipping their standard behaviour.

 ```js
 dd = new diffDOM({